What Can I Do with This?

 How can I afford it?

-This certificate requires 27.0 units and will likely take 3 semesters.
+This degree requires 27.0 units and will likely take 3 semesters.

 Approximate Total Costs